 Recent RICS research found that 1 in 5 homeowners who didn’t commission a survey on their property later uncovered defects that cost an average of £5,750 to resolve.
 The same research found that 17% of homeowners spent more than £12,000 making their homes habitable after failing to notice defects.
-Unforeseen costs on this scale will not be a welcome surprise.

 Research by Churchill shows that Britain is a nation of gamblers, with over 7 million homeowners not bothering with a survey at all in 2016.
 It’s insane to think that so many buyers don’t look under the bonnet before handing over their life’s savings.